 California Probate Calculator

-Probate is a legal process to distribute a person’s assets after they pass away under court supervision.
-The probate court reviews the deceased person’s will (if there is one) to confirm that it’s valid and appoints someone to handle the estate, called an executor.
-The executor creates an inventory of all assets, notifies beneficiaries, pays any debts and taxes, then distributes the remaining assets to the rightful heirs.
-If there is no will, state law decides who inherits the assets.
+Probate is the court-supervised process of handling a person’s assets after they die.
+The court confirms the will (if one exists) and appoints an executor to manage the estate.
+The executor collects assets, pays debts and taxes, and distributes what’s left to the rightful heirs.
+If there’s no will, state law decides who gets the assets.

 Yes.
-Strategies to avoid or minimize probate costs include:
+Here are a few strategies to avoid or minimize probate costs include:

 • Revocable Living Trust: Assets held in a trust pass directly to beneficiaries, bypassing probate entirely.